Being strong, calm and clear are three ingredients anyone needs when they’re in the middle of challenging times.

 Being strong, feeling calm and having clarity are all possible.

-When life feels overwhelming and your mind is cluttered with all the things you need to do, people you need to take care of and situations that need your attention it can seem impossible.
+When life feels overwhelming and your mind is cluttered with everything you need to do, people you need to take care of, and situations that need your attention, it can seem impossible.

-There isn’t a magic wand, but there is one thing that makes a difference – it’s your relationship with yourself.
+There isn’t a magic wand, but one thing makes a difference – it’s your relationship with yourself.

-When self-compassion becomes a priority in your life, it leads the way to more calm, clarity and makes you strong!
+When self-compassion becomes a priority in your life, it leads to more calm and clarity and strengthens you!